 - After a claim reversal request.

-- After a request for outstanding items (each item will print separately).
+- After a request for outstanding transactions (each item will print separately).

 - After a payment reconciliation request.

-- When the carrier sends a reponse that manual printing is need (etrans AckCode M).
+- When the carrier sends a response that manual printing is need (etrans AckCode M).

 - When the secondary carrier does not support COB claim transactions.

 Some offices find the extra printing less useful than others.
-There are a few options if you do not want to automatically print copies:
+There are a few options if users do not want to automatically print copies:

-- In File, Printers, Claims, select the Prompt option.
-Then you will be prompted before printing begins and have the option to cancel the print job.
+- In File, Print, Claims, select the Prompt option.
+Then the user will be prompted before printing begins and have the option to cancel the print job.
+See Printer Setup.

 There are two electronic message formats for Canadian claims, version 02 and version 04.

 - Secondary electronic claims are not possible for carriers that still use version 02 message format.